 The Evolution of Professional Expertise

-The integration of agentic AI into the terminal raises profound questions about the future of financial labor, particularly for junior analysts.
+The integration of agentic AI into the Bloomberg Terminal raises profound questions about the future of financial labor, particularly for junior analysts.
 Much of the traditional "grunt work"—the manual legwork of gathering fundamentals and comparing peer metrics—is exactly what ASKB is designed to automate.
 While this increases efficiency, it threatens the traditional apprenticeship model where staff learn through deep, granular data immersion.

 There is also a growing debate regarding "vibe coding" and low-cost alternatives that attempt to replicate terminal functionality with much thinner margins.
 Bloomberg's response suggests that while generative tools can assist in building interfaces, mission-critical decision-making requires a level of reliability that simple probabilistic models cannot yet provide alone.